-Rose City Open Registration is Now Open
+Rose City Open Pictures

-Besides organising weekly tennis play, the TPTA hosts an annual tournament called the Rose City Open over the Labor Day weekend.
+Besides organizing weekly tennis play, the TPTA hosts an annual tournament called the Rose City Open over the Labor Day weekend.
 Players come from all over the country, Canada and sometimes other parts of the world.
-It provides the opportunity to compete and socialize in the beautiful and friendly city of Portland.
+It provides an opportunity to compete and socialize in the beautiful and friendly city of Portland.
 The tournament is a GLTA-sanctioned event with proceeds benefiting various charities like Q Center, Cascade AIDS Project, and Portland Tennis & Education.

 The TPTA was founded by Steve Yu and a group of tennis enthusiasts in 1991.
 The same year, the TPTA hosted its first tennis tournament – Rose City Open, making it one of the oldest GLTA tournaments!

-Back in the 1990s, with the help of former TPTA participant Gary Maffei, vice president of the Harry A. Merlo Foundation, which donated to the University of Portland, the TPTA was able to host its Sunday tennis at the tennis center on University of Portland campus. the TPTA moved out of that facility to Glendoveer Golf Course's indoor tennis facility in northeast Portland in mid-2009.
+Back in the 1990s, with the help of former TPTA participant Gary Maffei, vice president of the Harry A. Merlo Foundation, which donated to the University of Portland, the TPTA was able to host its Sunday tennis at the tennis center on University of Portland campus. the TPTA moved out of that facility to Glendoveer Golf & Tennis' indoor tennis facility in northeast Portland in mid-2009.

 Since its inception, the TPTA has offered an opportunity for tennis enthusiasts in Portland metro's LGBTQ community to gather for tennis in a fun and social environment.